 Very limited awareness and understanding of environmental issues and challenges across all levels:

 Being a country subject to prolonged conflicts and political violence, the state of environmental awareness in Somalia has been very poor across all levels.
 As one of the world's poorest countries, the people in Somalia are occupied in the struggle for bare minimum survival, which leaves no space for environmental concerns in their perceptions, priorities, and considerations.
 As the country moves towards peace and development, the government should adopt targeted actions for environmental advocacy and awareness in the country.
 It has become urgent to support the Somali universities and research institutions to conduct environmental research and studies aiming to promote a better understanding of the local environmental issues and challenges to be addressed as part of national priority.
-It is important to undertake mass advocacy and campaigns at all levels that would help raise awareness of the policymakers, parliamentarians, stakeholders at large and influence in improved decision-making and scaled-up programming for sustainable environmental management in Somalia.
+It is important to undertake mass advocacy and campaigns at all levels that would help raise awareness of the policymakers, parliamentarians, stakeholders, including the vulnerable communities in their roles as rights-holders to make the duty-bearers accountable, This will lead to generate momentum through collective influence in improved decision-making and scaled-up programming for sustainable environmental management in Somalia.

 Disaster risk management – key challenges and capacity gaps: